taustation-fan/players-guide/README.md

 If you consume a ration of a tier one lower than your character's, the immediate regeneration is incomplete.
-A ration two tiers below your current tier does not give any immediate regeneration.
+A ration two tiers below your current tier does gives hardly any immediate regeneration.

 Rations also give you the "well fed" status for 32 segments (roughly 8 hours), which increases stats and Focus regeneration.
 For rations of a